jianshishen/RemoteActivityMonitor/README.md

 5. Configure firewall to allow IRIS ports.

+6. Create a web application.
+Name: `/v1/ram/`, Namespace: `RAM`, Enable `REST` Dispatch class: `zsys.Map.RestResourceMap`.

-6. Configure SSL/TLS for email account in system configuration.
+7. Configure SSL/TLS for email account in system configuration.
 Enter the password of email account at private key password.
 Open class file `zsys.Request.EmailAlertRequest` and replace `InitialExpression` of `Destination` with your own email address.

-7. Go to business production.
+8. Go to business production.
 Click `Recover` if necessary.
 Click `EmailAlertOperation` and configure email in basic settings and connection settings.
 Start the business production.

-8. Configure Home Server IP Address and Port number in class file `zsys.RAM.Attribute.HomeServerPort`.
+9. Configure Home Server IP Address and Port number in class file `zsys.RAM.Attribute.HomeServerPort`.

-9. Enable data collection on system start-up.
+10. Enable data collection on system start-up.
 Create a `ZSTART` routine in `%SYS` namespace.
 The code can be found in `%ZSTART.mac`.

-10. Enable data collection periodically.
+11. Enable data collection periodically.
 Import a task in Task Manager.
 Use the file called `DataCollection.xml`.
 Click `Run`.

-11. Use `DO ##class(zsys.RAM.Instance).Cycle()` to trigger data collection and sending manually.
+12. Use `DO ##class(zsys.RAM.Instance).Cycle()` to trigger data collection and sending manually.